msadoq/project-js/GPCCHS_E_VIS/src/client/src/main/js/client/README.md

 Clean out of date snapshots:
 >npm run snapshot-clean

+## Git hooks

-## Git prepare commit hook
+### Git prepare-commit hook

 It's may be useful to have some additional git local hooks.

-- here is a little script to add automatically prefix in the commit message :
+here is a little script to add automatically prefix in the commit message :

 ```bash
 #!/bin/sh